From wassailing to sword-dancing: discover England's traditional winter festivals

 Involving future generations

 Today’s straw bear festival also includes displays from traditional dance teams, music sessions and a community barn dance.
-‘It brings people who would not normally be interested in folk dance,’ notes Brian.
+‘It brings people who wouldn’t normally be interested in folk dance,’ says Brian.